Alluxio/alluxio/docs/Getting-Started.md

 Tachyon provides a [file system interface](File-System-API.html) to applications in order to interact with data in Tachyon.
-If you want to directly write an application on top of Tachyon, simply add the Tachyon-Client dependency to the program.
+If you want to directly write an application on top of Tachyon, simply add the `tachyon-client` dependency to the program.
 For example, if the application is built using Maven:

 ```xml
 <dependency>